 During this time, the research team has made considerable progress in the management of Hodgkin Lymphoma in adolescents and adults, and recovery rates for teenagers in this region are the best seen in the UK.
 In the more common lymphoma, non-Hodgkin’s Lymphoma, again there have been major improvements.
 Much remains to be done however to improve recovery rates for the elderly, where cure rates remain poor.

 The team in Newcastle is able to draw on the largest lymphoma database in the world to improve predictions of which treatments are most likely to succeed with individual patients.
 Professor Proctor retired in 2010 after building up one of the top research units into blood-related cancers in Europe and leaving patients in the North East benefiting from world-class innovations in blood cancer treatment.

-Since Professor Proctor’s retirement, NEPAC has continued to support lymphoma research in the Newcastle University Medical School and, to date, four researchers have received our support starting with Dr Venetia Bigley in 2011.
+Since Professor Proctor’s retirement, NEPAC has continued to support lymphoma research in the Newcastle University Medical School and, to date, five researchers have received our support starting with Dr Venetia Bigley in 2011.

 Support for Dr Venetia Bigley

 By 2010, there were sufficient funds in the George Walker Appeal to half fund a Fellowship in George’s memory.
 Dr Venetia Bigley was appointed George Walker Clinical Fellow in the Institute of Cellular Medicine at the University and took up the four year post in January 2011.
 Venetia graduated in Natural Sciences at Cambridge before converting to medicine at UCL.
 After clinical work in various London hospitals, she moved to Newcastle in 2004 to pursue her training in haematology and complete a PhD.